majdbrt/clonify/README.md

 * Managed the state with Zustand and enabled multi-page routing for login and home page using Next.js router.

+**A few restrictions to note from the Spotify API:**
+* Landing page content (new releases and featured playlists) cannot be leaded without having an access token, therefore logging in is necessary.
+* Since this web app is currently registered under the Development Mode on the Spotify Developer Dashboard, new users logging in to this web app need to be manually added to the User Management section on the Spotify Developer Dashboard.
+*  The Spotify API doesn't provide access to audio content

+ [Link to live app](https://clonify-majdbrt.vercel.app/).
+The web app is hosted on Vercel.

 ## App Overview (screenshots & animated gifs)
 <img src="https://github.com/majdbrt/clonify/assets/54665027/80dfc23c-94e6-43d2-b3c1-3bf5d1c219d4" >